 If the resolution provided by the Student Appeals Board is not satisfactory to the student filing the complaint or the respondent, the student may file a request for reconsideration via a final appeal.
 Such a request must be submitted in writing within a 5-day period from the date of the initial grievance decision.
-A request for reconsideration shall be submitted to the Vice President for Enrollment Management and Student Affairs.
-If the respondent is the Vice President for Enrollment Management and Student Affairs, the President will appoint another University administrator to issue a decision.
+A request for reconsideration shall be submitted to the Vice President for Academic and Student Affairs.
+If the respondent is the Vice President for Academic and Student Affairs, the President will appoint another University administrator to issue a decision.

-The Vice President for Enrollment Management and Student Affairs shall review the information provided concerning the grievance, the request for reconsideration, and details regarding the grievant's desired remedy and issue a final decision with 14 calendar days of receiving the request for reconsideration.
-The Vice President for Enrollment Management and Student Affairs' decision may include one of the following options:
+The Vice President for Academic and Student Affairs shall review the information provided concerning the grievance, the request for reconsideration, and details regarding the grievant's desired remedy and issue a final decision with 14 calendar days of receiving the request for reconsideration.
+The Vice President for Academic and Student Affairs' decision may include one of the following options:

-- To support the initial grievance resolution provided by the Student Appeals Board, designating that resolution to be fair and appropriate, based on the information reviewed; or - To determine that an alternate decision is appropriate based on his/her review of the grievance case information.
+- O To support the initial grievance resolution provided by the Student Appeals Board, designating that resolution to be fair and appropriate, based on the information reviewed; or - To determine that an alternate decision is appropriate based on his/her review of the grievance case information.
 This shall supersede any previously made decisions.

-The Vice President for Enrollment Management and Student Affairs shall provide the decision in writing and document his/her final decision for the University record.
+The Vice President for Academic and Student Affairs shall provide the decision in writing to the respondent (and the complainant, if there is one) concerning notice of the outcome, which includes any change to the result and when such results become final.
+The Vice President for Academic and Student Affairs shall document his/her final decision for the University record.

-The decision of the Vice President for Enrollment Management and Student Affairs shall be considered final.
+The decision of the Vice President for Academic and Student Affairs shall be considered final.